What can I do to support my loved one?

 The fact that you’re asking this question shows that you’ve already taken steps to demonstrate your support!
 But here are some additional support tips:

 - Don’t challenge your loved one’s gender identity!
 If they are identifying with a particular gender then this is their (not your) decision.
-In fact, any challenging such as saying ‘oh this is just a phase, you’ll grow out of it’ or ‘don’t be silly, you’ve never acted as a boy/girl before’ will only go to alienate them.
-In addition, it sends the message that their identity is wrong and they are not worthy, which can contribute to the development of anxiety, depression or other mental health difficulties.
+In fact, any challenging such as saying ‘oh this is just a phase, you’ll grow out of it’ or ‘don’t be silly, you’ve never acted like a boy/girl before’ will only go to alienate them.
+In addition, it sends the message that their identity is wrong and they are not worthy, which can contribute to the development of anxiety, depression, or other mental health difficulties.

 - Be curious about their identity development, in a similar way to how you would be curious about any other aspects of their identity.
-Encourage and engage in discussions about their thoughts, feelings and ideas about their identified gender.
+Encourage and engage in discussions about their thoughts, feelings, and ideas about their identified gender.
 Chances are they’ve thought long and hard about this before telling you.

-- Check with them if they identify with a particular pronoun or name and, if you should refer to them by these name and pronoun.
+- Check with them if they identify with a particular pronoun or name and if you should refer to them by these name and pronoun.
 This type of discussion and questioning shows that you want to support and learn more.

 - Remember that your loved ones gender does not change them as a person.
-If anything, coming out and having the support of family and friends will assist them be more authentic during social interactions.
-Personality and gender expression adapt and change over time with personal grown, life experiences and age.
+If anything, coming out and having the support of family and friends will assist them to be more authentic during social interactions.
+Personality and gender expression adapt and change over time with personal growth, life experiences and age.

-Unfortunately trans people experience mental health difficulties at a much higher rate than the rest of society and recent research demonstrates that this is directly related to experiences of discrimination and lack of family/friendship support (Tilley, 2015).
+Unfortunately, trans people experience mental health difficulties at a much higher rate than the rest of society and recent research demonstrates that this is directly related to experiences of discrimination and lack of family/friendship support (Tilley, 2015).
 Therefore it is really important to be a support and ally for your loved one.

 - Discuss the transition,

 - Talk through how they feel about the process and

 - Learn ways to better support their loved one